KhronosGroup/VK-GL-CTS/external/openglcts/README.md

 ------------------------
 All the following commands need to be run in the CTS build directory.
-If you need to move the binaries from the build directory, remember to copy the data directory named `gl_cts` and its subdirectories from the build directory to the test target in the same relative locations.
-For more information on data files, see Section [Data Files](#data-files) later in the document.
+If you need to move the binaries from the build directory, remember to copy the data directories named `gl_cts`, `gles2`, `gles3`, and `gles31` and its subdirectories from the build directory to the test target in the same relative locations.

 If the build instructions have been followed as-is, the correct path is: